 Administered by the Office of the Dean of the College, the FSI program is designed as a fellowship opportunity that you can attend without an additional financial burden.
 It is therefore of no cost to students receiving any amount of grant aid from the university.
 Students who do not receive grant aid from the university will still get free tuition and textbooks, but will be responsible for paying for room and board.

-For a more in-depth look at the FSI program, be sure to read the story Princeton 101: Freshman Scholars Institute immerses students in campus life in News at Princeton.
+For a more in-depth look at the FSI program, be sure to read the story Princeton 101: Freshman Scholars Institute immerses students in campus life.
+You can also learn more about the academic experience on our website here.

 For more information about the SIFP program, please visit the website.